mfernandar95/machine-learning/README.md

-The EP-PSI3472  was a project to construct a coloring face images pipeline using keras.
+The EP-PSI 3472 was a project to construct a coloring face images pipeline using keras.
+There is an ensemble between six trained different network to get best results.

 More information can be found in the report EP-PSI3472.pdf.